xiaoditx/xiaoditx.github.io/content/blog/2025-08-26_算法真题：GESP202503四级——荒地开垦（洛谷B4263）/index.en.md

         }
     }

     // Reading finished.
-Feel the power of machine缩进 (indentation)!
+Feel the power of machine indentation!
     // (Actually, if it's uncomfortable, you could use goto to fix it, but not recommended)

     // Code used for debugging, kept in comments